theupdateframework/taps/tap7.md

                      |- root.json
             ```

-          filepaths in the targets directory map directly to the filepaths
+          Filepaths in the targets directory map directly to the filepaths
           used to identify targets in the repository.
 For example, a target
-          identified in metadata with the filepath 'package1/tarball.tar' will
+          identified in metadata with the filepath 'package1/tarball.tar' would
           be found in 'targets/package1/tarball.tar'.

         - `keys`:
           If the Updater can process signatures in TUF's default metadata, then
-          you SHOULD IGNORE this argument.
+          the Wrapper SHOULD IGNORE this argument.
           This is provided only in case the metadata format the Updater expects
           signatures to be made over is not the same as the metadata format that
           the TUF reference implementation signs over (canonicalized JSON).
-          If the Updater uses a different metadata format, then you may need to
+          If the Updater uses a different metadata format, then the Wrapper may
+          need to
           re-sign the metadata the Tester provides in the `trusted_data_dir`.
           This dict contains the signing keys that can be used to re-sign the
           metadata.
 The format of this dictionary of keys is as follows.